rahulbhatt04/web-crawl/readme.md

 Its spring boot application that is getting so that we can show how we will expose this service

-Due to time constraints  I have tested with unit test cases not
+Due to time constraints  I have tested with unit test cases not with rest application